Vieux Château Certan 1997 OWC

 The history of Vieux Château Certan is one of the oldest in Pomerol, with traces of viticultural activity dating back to the 17th century.
 The estate was long considered the absolute benchmark of the appellation before Pétrus established itself in the 20th century.
 It was in 1924 that the Belgian Thienpont family acquired the estate, marking the beginning of a family adventure passed down from generation to generation.
 Today, it is Alexandre Thienpont who carries on this heritage with rigour and passion, ensuring the preservation of the estate's unique identity while refining each vintage with ever-greater exacting standards.

-Vieux Château Certan also produces a second wine, La Gravette de Certan, which offers access to the estate's universe in a more approachable style.
-Sourced from younger vines and blends not retained for the Fine Wine, La Gravette de Certan shares the aromatic DNA of Vieux Château Certan — that characteristic elegance, minerality and fruity framework — but with a more supple structure and faster maturity.
-It is an excellent entry point for discovering the estate's style, while maintaining the care and exacting standards that define every bottle signed by Thienpont.
+Vieux Château Certan also produces a second wine, La Gravette de Certan, which offers an accessible entry point into the estate's world.
+Sourced from younger vines and blends not selected for the Fine Wine, La Gravette de Certan shares the aromatic DNA of Vieux Château Certan — that characteristic elegance, minerality and fruity structure — but with a more supple framework and faster maturity.
+It is an excellent introduction to the estate's style, while retaining the care and exacting standards that define every bottle signed by Thienpont.

-The history of Vieux Château Certan begins at the start of the 16th century when the Demay family, originally from Scotland, settled in Pomerol.
-It was this same family that initiated the development of the estate, then called "Sertan" as mentioned on the famous Belleyme map of 1785.
-The estate evolved over the centuries, but it has always maintained its traditional essence and its roots in the Pomerol terroir.
+The history of Vieux Château Certan begins in the early 16th century when the Demay family, originally from Scotland, settled in Pomerol.
+It was this same family that was behind the development of the estate, then called "Sertan" as mentioned on the famous Belleyme map in 1785.
+The estate evolved over the centuries, but always retained its traditional essence and its roots in the terroir of Pomerol.

 In 1858, Charles de Bousquet, the new owner, renovated the château and gave it its current appearance.
 But it was in 1924, when Georges Thienpont, a Flemish wine merchant, acquired the estate, that the modern history of Vieux Château Certan truly began.
-Under the management of the Thienpont family, the estate gained renown and became an essential player in the Bordeaux region.
-Today, Alexandre Thienpont, alongside his son Guillaume, continues to perpetuate this family tradition, ensuring the exceptional consistency of this outstanding cru.
+Under the stewardship of the Thienpont family, the estate grew in renown and became an essential player in the Bordeaux region.
+Today, Alexandre Thienpont, alongside his son Guillaume, continues to uphold this family tradition, ensuring the exceptional consistency of this outstanding cru.

-Vieux Château Certan benefits from a unique terroir, located on the prestigious Pomerol plateau, a stone's throw from famous estates such as Pétrus and L'Évangile.
-Spanning 14 hectares in a single block, the vineyard is divided into 23 parcels, each managed independently to respect the nature of the soils and the grape varieties planted there.
+Vieux Château Certan benefits from a unique terroir, located on the prestigious plateau of Pomerol, a stone's throw from such celebrated estates as Pétrus and L'Évangile.
+Spanning 14 hectares in a single block, the vineyard is divided into 23 plots, each managed independently to respect the nature of the soils and the grape varieties planted there.

 The estate's soil is a true treasure of diversity.
-There are parcels with predominantly clay soils, mainly planted with Merlot (70%), offering rich and opulent wines.
-The clay-gravel zones house Cabernet Franc (25%), a grape variety that gives the wines structure and freshness.
-Finally, the very gravelly parcels are dedicated to Cabernet Sauvignon (5%), bringing more tannic notes and increased aging capacity.
+There are clay-dominant plots, planted primarily with Merlot (70%), yielding rich and opulent wines.
+The clay-gravel zones are home to Cabernet Franc (25%), a variety that imparts structure and freshness to the wines.
+Finally, the heavily gravelly plots are dedicated to Cabernet Sauvignon (5%), contributing more tannic notes and an enhanced aging capacity.

-The average age of the vines is 50 years, with some Merlot parcels dating from 1932, making it one of the oldest in the Pomerol appellation.
-This maturity of the vines, combined with the specific microclimate of the plateau, allows optimal ripeness of the grapes to be achieved, thus guaranteeing the production of wines of great complexity.
+The average age of the vines is 50 years, with certain Merlot plots dating back to 1932, making it one of the oldest in the Pomerol appellation.
+This maturity of the vines, combined with the specific microclimate of the plateau, allows for optimal ripeness of the grapes, thus ensuring the production of wines of great complexity.

 Winemaking at Vieux Château Certan combines tradition and modernity.
-Under the attentive direction of Alexandre and Guillaume Thienpont, each stage of production is meticulously orchestrated to best express the quality of the terroir and grape varieties.
+Under the careful direction of Alexandre and Guillaume Thienpont, every stage of production is meticulously orchestrated to best express the quality of the terroir and the grape varieties.

-The estate practices sustainable viticulture, respectful of the environment, without excessive use of chemical products.
-Harvesting is done by hand, with rigorous sorting of the grapes to retain only the best bunches.
-Fermentation takes place in temperature-controlled oak vats, a method that allows gentle extraction of tannins and perfect temperature control.
+The estate practices sustainable viticulture, respectful of the environment, without the excessive use of chemical products.
+The harvest is carried out by hand, with rigorous sorting of the grapes to retain only the finest bunches.
+Fermentation takes place in thermoregulated oak vats, a method that allows for gentle extraction of tannins and perfect temperature control.

-Alexandre Thienpont perfectly summarizes his approach by stating: "I want the wine to fulfill itself, without exogenous intervention."
+Alexandre Thienpont perfectly summarizes his approach by stating: "I want the wine to fulfill itself, without any exogenous intervention."
 This philosophy reflects a desire to let the wine tell its own story, respecting the natural winemaking process as much as possible.
-Aging then takes place in French oak barrels, with a proportion of 50% new barrels, for a period of up to 20 months, depending on the vintage.
+The wine is then aged in French oak barrels, with a proportion of 50% new casks, for a period of up to 20 months, depending on the vintage.

-The estate offers two major cuvées: Vieux Château Certan and La Gravette de Certan, each with its own personality and style.
+The estate offers two flagship cuvées: Vieux Château Certan and La Gravette de Certan, each with its own personality and style.

 Vieux Château Certan

-This is the estate's flagship cuvée, crafted primarily from the oldest vines in the vineyard.
-This great wine, composed mainly of Merlot, is complemented by a proportion of Cabernet Franc and Cabernet Sauvignon which give it remarkable structure and freshness.
+This is the flagship cuvée of the estate, crafted primarily from the oldest vines in the vineyard.
+This Fine Wine, composed mainly of Merlot, is complemented by a proportion of Cabernet Franc and Cabernet Sauvignon, which lend it a remarkable structure and freshness.

-Upon tasting, Vieux Château Certan offers a deep and radiant color.
-The nose is a festival of aromas, blending notes of black fruits (plum, blackberry), flowers, chocolate and spices.
-On the palate, one finds a velvety and silky texture, with elegant tannins and well-integrated acidity, offering perfect balance.
-This wine has exceptional aging potential, improving after 10 to 15 years in the cellar.
+On tasting, Vieux Château Certan reveals a deep and brilliant color.
+The nose is a festival of aromas, blending notes of dark fruits (plum, blackberry), flowers, chocolate, and spices.
+On the palate, one finds a velvety and silky texture, with elegant tannins and well-integrated acidity, offering a perfect balance.
+This wine has an exceptional aging potential, improving after 10 to 15 years in the cellar.

 La Gravette de Certan

-La Gravette de Certan is the estate's second wine, but make no mistake: it is a wine of great precision that faithfully reflects the unique character of the vineyard.
-Made from young vines planted between 1998 and 2010, this wine is distinguished by its freshness and accessibility in its early years.
+La Gravette de Certan is the second wine of the estate, but do not be mistaken: it is a wine of great precision, faithfully reflecting the unique character of the vineyard.
+Sourced from young vines planted between 1998 and 2010, this wine stands out for its freshness and accessibility in its early years.

-Its bouquet is dominated by notes of plum, cherry and gentian, with a fine tannic structure and invigorating acidity.
-Although more approachable than its elder, La Gravette de Certan remains nonetheless a wine of great finesse, ideal to be enjoyed from its early years while being able to evolve in the cellar for about ten years.
+Its bouquet is dominated by notes of plum, cherry and gentian, with a fine tannic framework and an invigorating acidity.
+Although more accessible than its elder, La Gravette de Certan is nonetheless a wine of great finesse, ideal for enjoying from its earliest years while also being able to evolve in the cellar for around ten years.

-Discover the other great châteaux of Pomerol, true treasures of the Right Bank, where each estate rivals in excellence.
-Beyond the legendary Pétrus, explore prestigious names such as Beauregard, Bon Pasteur, Clinet, Gazin, Haut Trochaud, L'Eglise Clinet, La Conseillante, La Fleur Pétrus, Lafleur, Le Pin, Latour à Pomerol, Nénin, Trotanoy, or even Vieux Château Certan.
-These estates, often compared to the grands crus classés of Saint-Émilion, offer a unique experience, rich in finesse and character, that will delight lovers of great wines.
+Discover the other great châteaux of Pomerol, true treasures of the right bank, where each estate vies for excellence.
+Beyond the legendary Pétrus, explore prestigious names such as Beauregard, Bon Pasteur, Clinet, Gazin, Haut Trochaud, L'Eglise Clinet, La Conseillante, La Fleur Pétrus, Lafleur, Le Pin, Latour à Pomerol, Nénin, Trotanoy, or indeed Vieux Château Certan.
+These estates, often compared to the grands crus classés of Saint-Émilion, offer a unique experience, rich in finesse and character, sure to delight lovers of Fine Wine.

-Vieux Château Certan embodies the quintessence of Pomerol, an exceptional terroir, sublimated by the expertise of the Thienpont family for nearly 100 years.
-The rigor and passion that govern each stage of production guarantee wines of rare elegance, capable of defying time and delighting the most discerning enthusiasts.
-Whether you choose the great wine Vieux Château Certan or its second wine La Gravette de Certan, you will discover wines of great complexity, with an inimitable style, and bearers of the history of this emblematic estate.
+Vieux Château Certan embodies the quintessence of Pomerol, an exceptional terroir, elevated by the expertise of the Thienpont family for nearly 100 years.
+The rigor and passion that preside over every stage of production guarantee wines of rare elegance, capable of defying time and delighting the most discerning enthusiasts.
+Whether you choose the Fine Wine Vieux Château Certan or its second wine La Gravette de Certan, you will discover wines of great complexity, with an inimitable style, and bearing the history of this emblematic estate.

 COLLECTION NEAR PARIS & VAT REFUND FOR TOURISTS